MileHacker Logo

 • Join a culinary walking tour to sample local delicacies and street food.

-• Visit cheese farms or banana plantations for a taste of local produce.
+• Visit cheese farms or banana plantations to sample local produce.

-• Explore local markets for fresh ingredients to create your own Canarian meals.
+• Explore local markets for fresh ingredients to design your own Canarian meals.

 Adventure Sports